 What Employers Mean by Equivalent Experience

-When an employer mentions “equivalent experience” in a job posting, it can either mean experience in lieu of some educational requirements or non-paid experience, like an internship or volunteer work, in place of paid work experience.
+When an employer mentions “equivalent experience” in a job posting, it can either mean experience in place of some educational requirements or non-paid experience.
+It can include work as an intern or volunteer, in place of paid work experience.

 If you have the required equivalent experience, you will be considered for employment without the required bachelors or other college degree or certification.
 For example, a job announcement may state a required certification or a college degree or some defined experience in the field.

-- Six (6) months of experience as a unit secretary, ward clerk, medical office assistant, or nursing assistant will be accepted in lieu of the required coursework.
+- Six (6) months of experience as a unit secretary, ward clerk, medical office assistant, or nursing assistant will be accepted in place of the required coursework.

-- BA is required, MA preferred, or in lieu of degree, 10+ years of relevant experience.
+- BA is required, MA preferred, or in place of a degree, 10+ years of relevant experience.

 - BA/BS degree is preferred, though long tenure as an executive assistant at a top firm can offset this.